davestewart/alias-hq/README.md

 - Rollup
 - Jest

-...or supply your own custom functions.
+...or supply a custom transform function.

 ## API